Our History

 The Forest Monitoring Project

-The External Review Panel, AF&PA, the Izaak Walton League of America, The Conservation Fund, and the Rockefeller Brothers Fund cooperated to establish a Forest Monitoring Project (FMP).
+The Expert Review Panel, AF&PA, the Izaak Walton League of America, The Conservation Fund, and the Rockefeller Brothers Fund cooperated to establish a Forest Monitoring Project (FMP).
 The FMP conducted over 50 randomly selected field reviews over a 3-year period, evaluating how effectively practices on the land supported the Annual Progress Reports.

 On the basis of the FMP results, the Panel could assure the public that the progress reported was an accurate reflection of what was taking place in the participating forests.
 With all lands in the SFI Program eventually being required to undergo independent third-party certification, the FMP was discontinued and oversight of quality control in the field shifted to the independent auditors.